 C. Hobby or Recreational Uses

-- Persons who wish to operate UAS on University premises for hobby or recreational purposes must provide the Office of Risk Management and Insurance with the following information at least three (3) University business day before the proposed date of the use:
+- Persons who wish to operate UAS on University premises for hobby or recreational purposes must complete the RMI’s online Hobby and Recreational Use: UAV/Drone Flight Information Form at least 24 hours before the proposed date of the use.
+At a minimum the following information is required:

 - the type of UAS to be flown,

-- the names of all individuals who will be participating in the activity.
+- the names of all individuals who will be participating in the activity, and

 - Hobby or recreational users who wish to record campus events or performances, must obtain additional advance approval from the event or performance organizer, who will work in conjunction with University Communications.